bbauska/JS-Advanced-JavaScript/README.md

 selling it for (price).
 Consider the following object as input:
 ```
 {
   address: '123 Main St, San Francisco CA, USA',
   floors: 2,
   price: 5000000,
   owner: 'John Doe'
 }
 ```

 Snippet 1.28: Object Input

 To utilize a template literal to pretty-print an object, perform the following steps:
   1. Create a function called parseHouse that takes in an object.
   2. Return a template literal from the function.
-Using expressions, embed the owner, address, and price in the format <Owner> is selling the property at <address>
+Using expressions, embed the owner, address, and price in the format &lt;Owner&gt; is selling the property at &lt;address&gt;
-for <price>.
+	for &lt;price&gt;.
   3. Create a variable called house and save the following object into it: { address: "123 Main St, San Francisco CA, USA", floors: 2, price: 5000000, owner: "John Doe" }
   4. Call the parseHouse function and pass in the house variable.
   5. Log the output.

 Code
 index.js:
 ```
 function parseHouse( property ) {
   return `${property.owner} is selling the property at ${property.address}
   for ${property.price} USD`
 }
 const house = {
   address: "123 Main St, San Francisco CA, USA",
   floors: 2,
   price: 5000000,
   owner: "John Doe"
 };
 console.log( parseHouse( house ) );
 ```